 To all our Supporters and Friends of the Flying Leatherneck Aviation Museum,

-Yesterday, March 28, 2021, marks a sad day for all of us as we prepare to permanently close the gates of the Flying Leatherneck Aviation Museum.
+Yesterday, March 28, 2021, marks a sad day for all of us as we prepare to permanently close the gates of the Flying Leatherneck Aviation Museum at MCAS Miramar.

-After more than 20 years of calling MCAS Miramar our home, we have lost the fight to keep the museum and its priceless collection of Marine Corps aircraft and artifacts at Miramar.
+After more than 20 years of the base our home, we have lost the fight to keep the museum at its current location.
+However, our mission continues and we will keep you apprised of our work to relocate the museum.

 Many thanks go out to the thousands of supporters who signed our petition, visited the museum during our last weeks, or wrote Headquarters Marine Corps and congressional representatives.